Bloodborne Pathogen Cleanup: Important Facts to Know

 - Never use bleach!
 Always use a product with a broad spectrum kill claim.

-Cleaning Up Bloodborne Pathogens at Crime and Trauma Sites
+Cleaning Up Bloodborne Pathogens at Crime Scenes

 When crime or trauma events occur, companies like Aftermath remediate and disinfect the area.
 For nearly 20 years, Aftermath has provided bloodborne pathogen cleanup, operating by a stringent set of compliance rules, regulations, and safety protocols.
 If you need bloodborne pathogen cleanup services, contact Aftermath 24 hours a day, seven days a week.